In this project, you are required to extend a spline-based animation system

 program to produce a (compelling and arresting) animation.

-The skeleton code provided extends on top of the same architecture as Modeler and Trace, and is designed so that you can re-use your models and/or scenes.
+The skeleton code provided extends on top of the same architecture as Modeler, and is designed so that you can re-use your models.

 (Using your own model(s) is a requirement for this project, but you can make any changes to your previous model that you feel are appropriate, and can add new models that you've developed since Modeler.)